Email Templates You Can Use to Politely Ask for Payment Professionally

 We have yet to receive the payment due from invoice #XXXX, which was due on [date].

-This invoice is now two weeks overdue, and the delay of this payment is becoming a real problem for us.
+This invoice is now two weeks overdue, and the delay of this payment is putting us in financial strain.
 As a matter of urgency, please let us know when we can expect payment from you.

 You may pay the invoice here for your convenience: [link to online payment option if applicable].
 If you have lost the original invoice, we’ve attached it to this email as well.